Ysoroko/FT_SPLIT_TESTER/README.md

 # FT_SPLIT_TESTER
-A small tester for a troublesome function ft_split for s19 coding school
+A complete tester for a troublesome function ft_split for s19 coding school.